Sep 2020: Updated the post and recipe with air-fryer steps

 - Place the pork belly on the highest rack and broil until the skin is bubbly (like tumors) and crispy, which will take about 10 to 15 minutes.

-- Once the skin is crisp to your liking, remove the pork belly from the oven.
-Let it sit on top of the rack and cool for at least 15 minutes before chopping it.
+- Once the skin is crisp to your liking, remove the pork belly from the oven/airfryer.
+Let it rest on top of a rack anfor at least 15 minutes before chopping it.

-- Once cooled enough to handle, chop the pork belly into chunks (savour the moment when the skin cracks!) and serve with sliced cucumber and rice.
+- Once cooled enough to handle, chop the pork belly into chunks (savour the moment when the skin cracks!) and serve with whatever you fancy!

 - Do not poke all the way through to the fats, otherwise the salt might seep through during baking, making your pork belly unpalatably salty.
 You just want to scratch the surface of the pork belly to encourage blistering during broiling.
 This step will take quite some time as you should try to poke as many holes as possible.
 Be patient and endure!

-- We usually finish off the whole 500 grams of roasted pork between X and I in one meal, but if you are going to serve it with a lot of other side dishes, this amount may be enough to feed 4 people.
-But... you can just make more, because it's irresistible!
+- X and I can usually finish off the whole 500 grams of roasted pork between the two of us in one meal, (update in 2020: not anymore, our stomachs have shrunk!) but if you are going to serve it with a lot of other side dishes, this amount may be enough to feed 4 people.